 Nominations can be made for colleagues, teachers or via self-nomination.
 Details of case studies and reasoning behind the nomination should be provided in a supporting statement.

 The winner will be given a £500 prize as well as free BSI membership for a year.
-The award will be announced during the BSI Winter School, taking place 3-5 December in Nottingham.

 If you are nominating someone other than yourself, the BSI will contact the nominee within 30 days of the nomination being received to obtain consent from them to hold their personal information.
 If we do not receive consent from the nominee within this 30 day period we will be unable to hold their personal information and the application will not be able to be processed further.